driusan/dgit/README.md

 ![travis ci](https://api.travis-ci.org/driusan/dgit.svg?branch=master) (Note: Travis currently runs dgit against (a subset of) the git 2.10.0 test suite)

-This repo contains a pure Go implementation of the command line git client that I've been working on so that I can try doing some of my Go development on Plan 9.
+This repo contains a pure Go implementation of the command line git client.

-It's primary purpose is to enable users of operating systems where Go is supported but the canonical git implementation isn't (ie. Plan 9) to use git.
+Its primary purpose is to enable users of operating systems where Go is supported but the canonical git implementation is not (ie. Plan 9) to use git.

 *IT IS NOWHERE NEAR READY*

 ## Roadmap

-The main goal is to enable `go get` to work by doing a real checkout and without any hacks such as downloading a .zip from GitHub and pretending it's a checkout.
+The main goal is to enable `go get` to work by doing a real checkout without any hacks such as downloading a .zip from GitHub and pretending it is a checkout.
 (This should be done, and any breakages with `go get` if you rename the binary from `dgit` to `git` and put it on your path should be reported as an issue.)